akshu10/tic-tac-toe/README.md

 1. Create game room
 2. Add players to game room
 3. Enforce maximum limit of 2 per room
 4. Do not allow duplicate game rooms? (validate if exists).

+> November 30th
+5. Players can now see each others moves on their respective boards
+6. Add player icons to game view screen
+7. Enhance emitted event names on both server and client
+8. Move all GameView refs to the socket store